flurie/sdp/README.md

 SDP provides the following classes:

+- Bordered, Linear and Indexed - for common immutable operations.
-- Bordered/BorderedM - for operations with bounds.
+- BorderedM, LinearM and IndexedM - for most common mutable operations.
-- Linear, LinearM - for structure construction and deconstruction using standard lists or their Foldable analogues.
-Linear also provides useful generic patterns and common list-like operations (filter, concat, reverse, nub, etc.).
-- Indexed, IndexedM - for create structure from list of associations or other Indexed/IndexedM, for rewriting or updating it, for elementwise reading and writing.
-- IFold, IFoldM - for folds with index, also extends Foldable on Indexed structures (for example, Bytes and ByteList can't be Foldable, but can be IFold).
+- IFold and IFoldM - folds with index.
+For some structures may be used instead Foldable.
-- Sort, SortM - for sort data structures.
-Also SDP contain timSort algorithm implementation for all IndexedM.
+- Sort and SortM - sorts for immutable and mutable structures.
-- Set, Map - for standard set and map operations.
+- Set and Map - for set and map operations.
-- Zip, Scan - for overloaded zips and scans (only suitable for structures generalized by element's type).
-- Estimate - for lazy comparing by length.
-- Unboxed - overloaded interface for create, fill, read and write ByteArray#- based structures.
-- Index - replacement for Ix class, extendable realisation of overloaded index type.
+- Index, Unboxed, Estimate, Zip and Scan - service classes.

 ## Versioning